a-machine/manual-gaffm/README.md

-# Fidus Book Style - Manual001
+# Demo Style for Manuals

 A Book Style intended for upload to Fidus Writer.